Ruby provides a variety of Gems for every requirement and new developers get confused when choosing the between Gems.

 Now after choosing a Gem, it’s time to add it to your project, so the most important note is:

 Instead of calling your new Gem directly think about adding a wrapper class around the Gem API.
-This approach is called also Adapter pattern.
+This approach is called also the Adapter pattern.
 Let’s use Twilio Gem as an example:

 The benefits from the above example are: